Bicycles, Boards, and Scooters

 Please ride carefully and with all due consideration for the safety and rights of others.
 Accidental collisions may seriously injure pedestrians, bicyclists, or skaters, and/or cause damage to campus property.
 A person riding a bicycle, skateboard, or any other coasting device who strikes anyone may be civilly liable for all medical expenses of that victim and any damage done to the victim's property.

+Most bicycles that are stolen were unlocked.
+To help deter theft and assist Security in returning a lost or stolen bicycle you should lock your bicycle at all times.
 We recommend U-bolt locks for bikes.
 Bike locks are available for purchase at the Bowdoin Bookstore.
-The College provides bike racks which are convienently located throughout campus.
+The College provides bike racks which are conveniently located throughout campus.
 Some residence halls have designated storage rooms.
 Please do not lock your bicycle to campus light posts or trees.

 It is a violation of the Americans with Disabilities Act (ADA) to hinder building access or egress.
 Bicycles. boards, or scooters are not permitted to be locked to hand railings, parked in hallways, stairways, exit pathways, ramps, or anywhere that may impede entry or exit from a building.
 Security will remove bikes that violate ADA.

 Maine laws generally give bicyclists the same rights and responsibilities as motor vehicle operators.
 Bicyclist may use public roads, but they must obey traffic laws, yield to pedestrians at crosswalks, and yield to traffic when entering a road from a driveway.
 Drivers must give a 3-foot clearance when passing a cyclist.
-For a complete list of laws please visit Maine biking laws.
+For a complete list of laws please visit Maine biking laws go to maine.gov.